guettli/python-tips/README.md

 Up to now I manage my dependencies by hand in setup.cfg.
 But I will try Poetry sooner or later.

+# Using Python versions, which are not available for your operating system

+If you want to test your software on a Python version which is not available for your operating system, you can use [pyenv](https://github.com/pyenv/pyenv) to get the right version.

+Example: You are running Ubuntu 20.04 which ships with Python 3.8, but you want to test your code with Python 3.10.

 # Related